weareprestatech/hotpdf/docs/source/index.rst

 Contents
 --------------

-To view detailed usage information, please navigate to `Usage`
+To view detailed usage information, please navigate to `Usage` and `User Guide`

 .. toctree::